fieldse/example-repo/exercises.md

 ### Commits

 - [ ] Revise a commit message
+- [ ] Unstage a single file
+- [ ] Stage a single file
+- [ ] Unstage all changed files

 ### Tags

 - [ ] Add a tag to your commit and push the tags to the remote.

+### Pull requests

+- [ ] Create a pull request from a branch in your fork to an upstream repository

 ### Removing unwanted things

 - [ ] Git rm: remove files from repo
-- [ ] Gitignore: add ignore for things you don’t want to be checked in
+- [ ] Gitignore: add ignore for things you don't want to be checked in

 ### Reset and reverting

 - [ ] Soft reset: Undoing changes but leaving files staged
 - [ ] Hard reset: Undoing changes and not leaving staged changes
 - [ ] Hard Reset: to a specific commit
-- What happens here if we made a mistake?
+  - Q: What happens here if we made a mistake?
+How do we get back to a good state?
-- [ ] Unstage a single file
 - [ ] Revert a change
 - [ ] Entirely reset your branch to the state of a remote branch

 ## Questions

 - What does a merge do?
-- What if we accidentally push changes to main that we don’t want?
+- What if we accidentally push changes to main that we don't want?